aritra-codes/rainmeter-timetable/README.md

 ---

 # ‼️ Disclaimer
-This project is not associated with Satchel One.
+This project is not associated with Bromcom or Satchel One.

 If you have any problems with this project, please send me an email at aritra8.codes@gmail.com.